 This tutorial uses a cupcake workshop with a waiting list function as an example of how to set up an online event schedule.
-With small modifications you can use a similar setup for many different events that require that users sign up.
-For instance, if you intend to have people sign up for a sporting event or you want to organize a party.

-We refer to this type of appointment system a “capacity-type” schedule, with a single slot.
 On the other hand, if you have several events, and need people to select an event date from a calendar, or if your event has several components that can be selected separately, the capacity schedule tutorial would probably suit your requirements better.

 If you are planning to split the event into time slots where each slot can be booked by one person, like you would for the signup for a parent/teacher evening, the resource schedule tutorial would be more appropriate.